typpo/blog/source/_posts/2014-07-13-better-code-navigation-on-github.markdown

 under the hood.
 I think extensions are really underutilized as tools to enhance user experience and solve common pain points on popular sites.

-CodeNav is a start; I already can't use GitHub without it anymore.
+CodeNav is a start; I can't really use GitHub without it anymore.
 But there's still a lot more that can be done.
 It doesn't work on diffs/pull requests, and I'd like to get multiple search results per file.
-Someday I'd like to integrate with [Sourcegraph](http://sourcegraph.com), which is a great project that statically analyzes code.
+And someday I'd like to integrate with [Sourcegraph](http://sourcegraph.com), which is a great service that statically analyzes code.

-Download [CodeNav](http://ianww.com/codenav) or [follow me](http://twitter.com/iwebst) on Twitter!
+You may want to check out [CodeNav](http://ianww.com/codenav), or look at its [source](http://github.com/typpo/codenav), or [follow me](http://twitter.com/iwebst) on Twitter!